VAX-D (Vertebral Axial Decompression)

 To achieve optimum control of the application of distractive tensions it was found essential to develop a harness that would attach directly to an electronic tensionometer that continuously monitors and provides feed-back of the tensions being applied to the spinal column.
 This harness is the subject of an individual patent issued in May of 1992 (Patent No. 5,115,802).
 The harness design also facilitates proper placement necessary to attain reproducible results.

 There is now a body of research (see research in this website) that distinguishes and establishes VAX-D technology as the conservative treatment of choice for herniated and degenerative discs.

 Today's healthcare market is full of super-salesmen with new promotional campaigns that utilize scientific references.
 Unfortunately what "sells" is not the quality of the product, but the ability of the marketers to influence their audience.
 Even when they realize their treatment method is unproven, they attempt to minimize this by mentioning that it has been proven to the satisfaction of the FDA or one of the recognized medical societies.

-Please click on Research.
+Please click on research.
 You will find that no other treatment has the extensive and impressive research that VAX-D enjoys and you will see that everything we state is proven to be true.
 Once you realize this and that VAX-D is far superior then the other treatments, please call and we will be happy to explain what we can do to possibly help you.
-You can reach Dr. Schwartz at (845) 354-5545.
-He will be more than happy to answer any questions you may have.